ldex/AngularWorkshopNgVikings2019/README.md

 ## Try it!

 Run `ng s -o` for a dev server.
-Navigate to `http://localhost:10001/`.
-The app will automatically reload if you change any of the source files.
+The app is running on `http://localhost:10001/` and will automatically reload if you change any of the source files.